cmsgears/template-basic/README.md

 ```

 If we are using Apache web server, we need to run either of the above mentioned command under Apache web root directory.
 More details can be found at http://www.cmsgears.org.

+We can also install the template for latest code by cloning Basic Template for the pre-release branch i.e. alpha, beta.
+In this case, we need to install composer.json file to initialise vendor directory.

 Template Configuration - New
 =========================================